top of page

 EASTSIDE AFFIRMATIVE PSYCHOTHERAPY

-Eastside Affirmative Psychotherapy is an LGBTQ-specific, trauma-focused psychotherapy practice, owned and operated by Ian Jensen (he/him), Licensed Marriage and Family Therapist #117013.
+Eastside Affirmative Psychotherapy is a trauma-focused, LGBTQ-affirmative psychotherapy practice, owned and operated by Ian Jensen (he/him), Licensed Marriage and Family Therapist #117013.

 My goal is to provide a nurturing, non-judgmental space for clients to create a relationship with themselves.
 Sometimes, we are so used to interacting with people in the world, we neglect to relate with the Self.
 And in doing so, ignore our insight, intuition, and bodily sensations.
 These tools, after all, are gifts from the psyche, which can be used to navigate challenging situations and relationships.
 Paradoxically, it is when we are in sync with the Self that we can ultimately heal ruptured relationships with others, and arrest self-destructive patterns of behavior.